Colsai/scott_data606/Project_Proposal.md

 ### **3. What questions do you have in mind and would like to answer?**
 - What are common themes/trends within the scope of work we can view from looking at the projects that OIG is undertaking?
 (Locations, focus areas, topics)
 - Do we (and how do we) see the influence of major health events, such as COVID, within the scope of OIG's work?
 - Do specific types of audits/investigations yield the best ROI?
-(ROI data and repayment data is included in the unstructured text)
+(ROI data and repayment data is included in the unstructured text)?
-- How do we connect these outcomes to OIG's priority outcomes and larger mission?
+- How do we connect these outcomes to OIG's priority outcomes and larger mission (*Priority Outcomes: a) Minimizing risks to beneficiaries & b) Safeguarding programs from improper payments and fraud.*)?

-#### Priority Outcomes
-1. Minimizing risks to beneficiaries &
-2. Safeguarding programs from improper payments and fraud.

 ### **4. Where do you get the data to analyze and help answer your questions (creditability of source, quality of data, size of data, attributes of data. etc.)?**
 See: [https://github.com/Colsai/scott_data606/new/main](https://github.com/Colsai/scott_data606/blob/main/Initial_Data_Source_Description.md)